Average RV Prices With 20 New, Used & Rental Cost Examples

 - Lance 825: The Lance 825 is a popular truck camper that starts at around $30,000 for a new model.

-- Arctic Fox 811: The Arctic Fox 811 is a high-end truck camper with prices starting at around $50,000 for a new model.
+- Arctic Fox 811: The Arctic Fox 811 is a high-end truck camper, and a new model starts at around $50,000.

-- Teardrop campers: Teardrop campers are small, lightweight trailers that are designed to be towed by a car or SUV.
+- Teardrop campers: Teardrop campers are small, lightweight trailers designed to be towed by a car or SUV.
 They typically have a small sleeping area and basic amenities like a kitchenette and storage space.
 Prices for new teardrop campers can range from $5,000 to $30,000, depending on the size and features.
 Here are some specific models and their prices:

 - Escapod Topo: The Escapod Topo is an off-road teardrop camper with prices starting at around $19,000 for a new model.